Time management is one of the most important aspects in managing a project.

 It is usually expressed in hours, days or weeks worked.

-The effort is therefore the number of hours of work needed to complete a task, ie the actual time spent working on the project.
+Therefore, it calculates the number of hours of work needed to complete a task, i.e. the actual time spent working on the project.

 In order to estimate the duration of a project, first we have to determine the effort.

-Let’s try to give an example to simplify the concept: if you estimate about 30 hours of active work to complete a fence, the effort will be 30 hours.
+Let’s make an example to simplify the concept: if you estimate about 30 hours of active work to complete a fence, the effort will be 30 hours.

 Be careful, however, that this does not mean that the fence is ready within 30 hours – unless you plan to build it for 30 hours non-stop.

 The duration is the total number of work periods (excluding holidays or other non-working periods) necessary to complete an activity, so in other words it is the total time needed to complete an activity.